Supplementary Python Basics

 sub = 'world'

-print('Return the number of occurrences of the specified string :', s.count(sub))
+print('Return the number of occurrences of a specified string :', s.count(sub))

-print('Return the index of the first occurrence of the specified string (returns -1 if not found) :', s.find(sub))
+print('Return the index of the first occurrence of a specified string (returns -1 if not found) :', s.find(sub))

-print('Return the index of the first occurrence of the specified string from right (returns -1 if not found) :', s.rfind(sub))
+print('Return the index of the first occurrence of a specified string from right (returns -1 if not found) :', s.rfind(sub))

-print('Return the index of the first occurrence of the specified string (raises error if not found) :', s.index(sub))
+print('Return the index of the first occurrence of a specified string (raises error if not found) :', s.index(sub))

-print('Return the index of the first occurrence of the specified string from right (raises error if not found) :', s.rindex(sub))
+print('Return the index of the first occurrence of a specified string from right (raises error if not found) :', s.rindex(sub))

 s = 'apple,microsoft,ibm,intel,amd'